 (Rights belong to J.K.
 Rowling)

-We can be at Creakle’s school with David Copperfield, being terrified of being beaten, or with Elizabeth Bennett and feel foolish having misjudged Darcy.
+We can be at Creakle’s school with David Copperfield, being terrified of being beaten, or with Elizabeth Bennett, feeling foolish having misjudged Darcy.
 We can feel happy when Gisla of Frankia finally realizes Rollo deserves her love, after having felt for him for three seasons and a half.
-Or we can be relieved that Cormoran Strike has been paid and won’t go bamkrupt.
+Or we can be relieved that Cormoran Strike has been paid and won’t go bankrupt.

-No doubt that writers know we need emotions, not necessarily because life isn’t meaningful enough, it is just that emotions, even these vicarious feelings that imagined experiences of fictional individuals make us feel more alive.
-And sometimes there’s some sadness that needs to emerge, and we do it by reading or watching something that will work.
+No doubt that writers know we need emotions, not necessarily because life isn’t meaningful enough, it is just that emotions, even these vicarious feelings coming from the imagined experiences of fictional individuals, make us feel more alive.
+Sometimes there’s some sadness that needs to emerge, and we do it by reading or watching something that will work.
 Vikings fans have posted compilations of the characters’ deaths on youtube, and it seems most people share my favourites, which are told in an elegiac tone that is very appropriate to stories of the ancient Germanic people: Thorstein’s and Siggy’s.

 Thorstein is usually a slightly comical character, so his heroic demise surprises and moves us: we are being reminded that there can only been one appropriate death for a warrior, even one who is a bit of a buffoon sometimes.
 In Siggy’s case her visions, which may or may not be supernatural apparitions, as is sometimes the case in Vikings, make her brave death even more poignant.

-(Rights to clips from Vikings belong to Michael Hirst and History)
+(Rights to clips from Vikings belong to Michael Hirst and History Channel)

 When neuroscientists discovered mirror neurons, they learned that these special cells in our nervous system allow us to put ourselves in somebody elses’ situation, to see what they see and feel how they feel.
-This also means that when writers create fictional characters they can give them an emotional and intellectual depth, because as they work they can place imagine what goes on in their minds.
-I found all this explained in a short book by Edoardo Boncinelli: La bella e la bestia – arte e neuroscienze, which is, I’m afraid in italian, but I’m sure there will be other works in English on the same topic.
+This also means that when writers create fictional characters they can give them an emotional and intellectual depth, because as they can imagine what goes on in their minds.
+I found all this in a short book by Edoardo Boncinelli: La bella e la bestia – arte e neuroscienze, which is, I’m afraid in Italian, but I’m sure there will be other works in English on the same topic.
 I thought it was a good explanation.

 When we are immersed in the lives of fictional individuals, if the work is well done and if it resonates with who we are and the way our emotions work we can share their moods and their reactions to events, even when we’ve been there time and again: somewhere at Hogwarts, or on a cold hillside in Northumbria.